 This document is one of the two manuals of software developed within project RISQ (Representativity Indicators for Survey Quality).
 It describes the R and SAS software libraries that can be used for the computation of R-indicators and partial R-indicators.
 The other manual describes the graphical tool called R-cockpit.
-The RISQ project is financed by the 7th EU Research Framework Programme.
-This manual is a second, updated version and includes the various new features that have been added to the R and SAS libraries in RISQ 2.0.
+The RISQ project was financed by the 7th EU Research Framework Programme.
+This manual is a third, updated version and includes the various new features that have been added to the R and SAS libraries in RISQ 2.1.
+The RISQ manual of July 2013 refers to RISQ 2.0.
 The RISQ manual of May 2010 refers to RISQ 1.0.

 The RISQ suite is developed in SAS and in R and is available at www.risq-project.eu.
-In this manual we give basic background to the various indicators developed under the project, we explain how the suite can be used and adapted to any survey data set, and we illustrate its use for the anonymised data set that can be downloaded from the website.
+In this manual, we give basic background to the various indicators developed under the project, we explain how the suite can be used and adapted to any survey data set, and we illustrate its use for the anonymised data set that can be downloaded from the website.